Learning Novel Objects Continually Through Curiosity: Curiosity-Driven Online Learning

 \section{Curiosity-Driven Online Learning}

 Figure \ref{fig:framework} shows the overall architecture of our approach.
-The system can learn object classes in a streaming manner using CBCL-PR \cite{Ayub_journal20}.
+The system can learn object classes continually using CBCL-PR \cite{Ayub_cbclpr_IROS_21}.
+The clusters generated by CBCL-PR can be used for assigning uncertainty scores to new unlabeled objects.
 The subsections below describes all the components of our approach in detail.